 All the upper teeth were crowns done to match exactly how her teeth looked when she was a teenager.
 The anterior six crowns were Procera™ all porcelain crowns.
 This type of ceramic has an aluminous oxide base coping and an attractive veneering porcelain stacked on the surface.
 The posterior crowns were PFM Crowns.

 We show you this example case for one very important informational purpose; it shows that when a master ceramist is involved, teeth can be made to be beautiful.
 Even when the technology is dated.
 Procera crowns are actually an older technology.
-Like zirconium today, Procera is not a good option for veneers because it is difficult to bond it to teeth.
+Like zirconium today, Procera is not a good ceramic material for veneers because it is difficult to bond it to teeth.
 The majority of porcelain crowns are now made of emax.
 Learn more about the newest porcelain crowns.

 What is a Procera Porcelain Crown?